Wivenhoe Dam

-The Wivenhoe Dam is a rock and earth-fill embankment dam with a concrete spillway across the Brisbane River in South East Queensland, Australia.
+Wivenhoe Dam is a rock and earth-fill embankment dam with a concrete spillway across the Brisbane River in South East Queensland, Australia.
+The dam takes it names from the local Wivenhoe Pocket rural community.
 The dam wall is located about 80 km by road from the centre of Brisbane.
 The primary purpose of the dam is the supply of potable water for the Brisbane and Ipswich regions.
-The dam also provides for flood mitigation control, hydroelectricity, and recreation.
+South-east Queensland's largest dam also provides for flood mitigation control, hydroelectricity, and recreation.
 The impounded reservoir is called Lake Wivenhoe and the dam, the lake and a narrow strip of surrounding land forms a locality also called Lake Wivenhoe.

 Wivenhoe Dam was planned in the early 1970s.
 The 1974 Brisbane flood highlighted the need for flood protection for South East Queensland.
 The lake also forms part of the water storages for the Wivenhoe Power Station.

 Location and features

 The earth and rock dam structure is 59 m high and 2300 m long.
 The 4140 e3m3 dam wall holds back the 1165000 ML reservoir when at full capacity.
 From a catchment area of 7020 km2 that includes much of the south–western slopes of the D'Aguilar National Park, the dam creates Lake Wivenhoe, with a surface area of 1094 ha, a maximum shoreline of 462 km, and an average annual evaporation level of 1872 mm.
 The gated spillway, with five steel crest gates that are 12 m wide and 16.6 m high, has a discharge capacity of 12000 m3/s.
 The dam also has an auxiliary spillway to stop over-topping.
 The dam is managed by SEQ Water since July 2008 when most dam assets were transferred to the statutory authority, as part of a water security project in the South East Queensland region, known as the South East Queensland Water Grid.